 Current performing and visual arts

-Our work is rooted in our strong confidence in the importance of art.
-Art does not necessarily have to be 'useful', to serve any particular purpose.
-Rather, we believe that art can prompt each of us to reflect on our own life and world, encouraging new insights.
-Art offers sensory experiences, it can tell stories or invite discussion.
+Our work is rooted in our strong belief in the importance of art.
+Art does not necessarily have to be 'useful' or serve any particular purpose.
+Rather, we believe that art can prompt each of us to reflect on our own lives and world, encouraging new insights.
+Art offers sensory experiences, it can tell stories or initiate debates.
 Art does not serve just one purpose, but many.
-We want to support the wealth of ideas and high-quality creativity found on the art scene, to nurture experimentation and innovation and to pave the way for artistic development within the performing and visual arts.
-We do this in many ways, for example by supporting innovative shows, exhibitions and special presentations, and through dissemination, communication and development efforts within the two areas.
+We want to support the wealth of ideas and high-quality creativity found on the art scene, nurture experimentation and innovation and pave the way for artistic development within the performing and visual arts.
+We do this in many ways, for instance by supporting innovative performances, exhibitions and special presentations, and through dissemination, communication and development efforts within these two fields.

 A proactive approach

-Below, you can see examples of some of the major initiatives and special focus areas we are working with at the moment.
+Below, you will see examples of some of the long-term initiatives and special focus areas we are working with at the moment.
 You can also find information about our scheduled application processes within the fields of performing arts and visual arts.